shirish36/enterprise-cloud-monorepo/batch-app/README.md

    - Check bucket name and region
    - Review Cloud Run Job configuration

-3. **Files not processing**
+3. **Files not processing or not loaded into Products/Orders tables**
   - Check file permissions
-   - Verify file format
+  - Verify file format and headers
   - Review input directory path
+  - Ensure file names start with `Product` or `Order` (no plural, no underscores/dashes)
+  - Check logs for debug/info messages about file processing and row parsing

 4. **Out of memory errors**
    - Reduce batch size